cszhangtao/cszhangtao.github.io/_pages/about.md

 AI for Software Engineering
 ------
-> *"Tend to utilize AI technologies such as neural language models and large language models to create a series of automated software engineering tools to help software engineers develop high-quality software products."*
+> *"Our group is dedicated to create a series of automated software engineering tools by utilizing AI technologies such as large language models (LLMs) to help software engineers develop high-quality software products."*

 1. Do Pretrained Language Models Indeed Understand Software Engineering Tasks? ([TSE'23](https://ieeexplore.ieee.org/document/10232920))
 2. RepresentThemAll: A Universal Learning Representation of Bug Reports ([ICSE'23](https://ieeexplore.ieee.org/document/10172597))

 Software Security
 ------
-> *"Tend to utilize static analysis, AI technologies, and formal methods to detect malware, vulnerabilities, and privacy leaks from software products such as mobile apps and smart contracts."*
+> *"Our group is dedicated to detect malware, vulnerabilities, and privacy leaks from software products such as mobile apps and smart contracts by utilizing static analysis, AI technologies, and formal methods."*

 1. Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task ([TOSEM'25](https://dl.acm.org/doi/10.1145/3720541))
 2. Detecting Reentrancy Vulnerabilities for Solidity Smart Contracts with Contract Standards-Based Rules ([TIFS'25](https://ieeexplore.ieee.org/document/10926491))